dmyers2004/support/README.md

 ## Installation

 It requires PyroCMS v2.1-dev.
 Download the zip file, extract it, and rename the main folder to "support".
 Either zip it and upload via PyroCMS' interface or drop the renamed folder into addons/default/modules or addons/shared_addons/modules.
+It assumes that your theme includes jQuery.

 ## Disclaimer